quinnmjcj/encode/README.md

 encode a.mkv -crf 17 -tune animation

 These scripts are most likely useful as a starting point for encoding the way you want to encode.

+To handle dolby vision encoding (the script uses dovi_tool and cm_analyze to do "baking")